shaman4ik14/lab4-task6/README.md

 >Each enemy takes 10 of your health during battle
 ---
 >You will win if you complete your journey alive
 ---
+## Available commands for the game:
+- back - return to the previous street
+- forward - go to the next street
+- end of trip - finish the journey
+- fight - start a battle with the enemy
+- punch - to punch when the weapon ran out (damage 10)
+- take arm/support - pick up weeapon or food from the room
+- take friends - make a new friend
+- my backpack/arms - view my food or weapons
+---